bhuvanadevi113/PBI_Coffee_sales_Analysis/README.md

-# PBI_Coffee_sales_Analysis
+# SQL and PBI_Coffee_sales_Analysis

 For a few months, I want to examine the sales at coffee shops.
 After receiving a dataset as an Excel file, I used Power Query to perform some data cleanup and produce the dashboard that is displayed below.
+Also,i have uploaded these data into mysql and analysed it by using window function,joins and subqueries.

 <img width="677" alt="image" src="https://github.com/user-attachments/assets/c3c16a0f-ca3f-4cbc-adbf-6d056678b2ef">